TeCSAR-UNCC/gem5-SALAM/README.md

 Accelerator benchmarks and examples can be found in benchmarks. benchmarks/dmatest and benchmarks/streamdmatest contain examples for configuring and using central and streaming DMA devices.
 The benchmarks/common folder contains basic drivers and syscalls for baremetal simulation.

+Baremetal examples can be running using:
+> baremetalarm.sh [benchmark]

 Currently timing models are verified for full-system baremetal simulation.

-Examples can be found in the benchmarks folder.
-They can be run by running baremetalarm.sh <benchmark>

 ## Full-system OS Simulation ##
 Please download the latest version of the Linux Kernel for ARM from the [gem5 ARM kernel page](http://gem5.org/ARM_Kernel).